 Donie Hernandez has served children and families in Guatemala since 1983.
 She continues to serve on the FUNPRONI Board in Guatemala, and founded and continues to serve on the Advisory Board for FOCE.

-Donie met Pedro Hernandez soon after arriving and three years later they were married.
-Along with her Apache daughter, they had five biological children and adopted 5 more over the years.
-Pedro served as
+Donie met Pedro Hernandez soon after arriving in Guatemala, and three years later they were married.
+Along with her Apache daughter, they had five biological children, adopting five more sons and daughters over the years.
+Pedro served

 During that time God sent hundreds and hundreds of children and workers and the ministry grew to provide 9 group homes with a family setting, housing 12-20 children each at any given time, a school providing education for grades from pre-kinder to 9th grade, including a special education program, as well as a clinic providing medical, dental, and psychological care for Casa Bernabe and, at times, the general public.